 In 2017, Akia Shawnta Eggleston lived in Cherry Hill, Baltimore.
-She was 22-years-old, 8 months pregnant and was expecting her second child.
+She was 22 years old, 8 months pregnant, and expecting her second child.
 Akia was unable to drive or walk long distances at the time because her pregnancy was considered high-risk, as the baby was breech and she was on bed rest.

 On May 3, 2017, an older friend (now deceased) drove Akia to a bank in Baltimore’s Inner Harbor neighborhood.
 Akia withdrew a total of $572 and it is suspected that the money was to pay the deposit for a new apartment she planned on moving into with the father of her baby.

 On May 7, a baby shower and gender reveal party had been planned for family and close friends.
 Akia had spent months planning the party and was looking forward to celebrating with everyone.
 But on the day of the party, Akia never showed up.
 Worried friends headed to her apartment later, only to find her not there.
 They reported her missing the next day.

 Akia’s disappearance was suspicious to her family from the start, her family knew she would never have left her 2-year-old daughter or family without saying anything.
 When police searched her apartment, it looked liked she had moved out, her bed was still there but her dresser and all her clothes had been removed from the closet.
 Due to her condition, Akia’s family knew it was physically impossible for her to move anything.
 Police interviewed Akia’s roommates and friends but no one claimed to have helped her move anything.

 There were no signs that any of us saw that she would just want to pack up and leave.Sanobia Wilson, aunt of Akia Eggleston (CBS Baltimore)